Ham-ish/Y12-Game-Dev-Blog/Blogs/Blog 6.md

 But first,

-I did talk in class this week about my current pathway in game dev, for which the outcome is making a game. this means I will need to come up with an idea for a game and focus my learning around that idea.
+I did talk in class this week about my current pathway in game dev, for which the outcome is making a game.
+This means I will need to come up with an idea for a game and focus my learning around that idea.
 In my next blogs I plan to write down some of the better ones.

 ### Unreal engine textures more detail